zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

 ### Workflow description between OICD participants

-1. When a user wants to access mainframe resources or services using the client application without valid authentication or an access token, the client redirects the user agent to the login end-point of the distributed OIDC provider.
+1. When a user wants to access mainframe resources or services using the client application without a valid authentication or an access token, the client redirects the user agent to the login end-point of the distributed OIDC provider.
 2. The user is asked to provide valid credentials (authentication factors).
 3. After successful validation of all authentication factors, the OIDC provider grants the client an Access Token.
 4. The user agent can then request from API ML Gateway the needed mainframe resources presenting the access token in the request.
 5. The Gateway validates the access token in one of the two ways:
-    1. By cryptographically validating the token using the public key retrieved from the authorization server's JSON Web Key Set(JWKS) endpoint, matching the token's key ID with the key IDs provided. (`components.gateway.apiml.security.oidc.validationType: JWK`).
+    1. By cryptographically validating the token using the public key retrieved from the authorization server's JSON Web Key Set (JWKS) endpoint, matching the token's key ID with the key IDs provided. (`components.gateway.apiml.security.oidc.validationType: JWK`).

        **Note:** The URL to the specific authorization server's JWKS endpoint should be set using the property `components.gateway.apiml.security.oidc.jwks.uri`.

-       **Note:** The interval can be set using the property `components.gateway.apiml.security.oidc.jwks.refreshInternalHours` (The default value is one hour).
+       **Note:** The interval can be set using the property `components.gateway.apiml.security.oidc.jwks.refreshInternalHours` (the default value is one hour).

     2. By querying the `UserInfo` endpoint to verify the token's validity and retrieve user information (`components.gateway.apiml.security.oidc.validationType: endpoint`).